MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms.md

     :::image type="content" source="media/multistep-forms/add-multistep-form.png" alt-text="Add a multistep form.":::

-    - Continue with prepopulated name or give it a name of your choice
+    - Continue with pre-populated name or give it a name of your choice

     :::image type="content" source="media/multistep-forms/multistep-form-setup.png" alt-text="Setup menu for multistep form.":::

 1. Select **+ Add the first step** or **+ Add step**.